Franklin is more than an American university in Switzerland – it is an educational experience that goes beyond what it means to study internationally.

 - A completed application form and payment of a non-refundable application fee of CHF 90 or USD 90*.
 To pay by credit card or for more information on ways to pay, please see Payment Options

 - An official copy of the secondary school transcript showing courses and grades.

 - A mid-semester or mid-year school report from the school counselor.

 - Two letters of personal and academic evaluation: one from the principal, headmaster, or counselor of the secondary school; one from an English teacher (for non-native English speakers) or one from another teacher of your choice (for native English speakers).

-- US applicants must submit official test results of the SAT (Franklin’s code is 0922) or the ACT (Franklin’s code is 5223), forwarded to the Franklin University Switzerland Office of Admissions.
+- (Optional) US applicants may submit official test results of the SAT (Franklin’s code is 0922) or the ACT (Franklin’s code is 5223), forwarded to the Franklin University Switzerland Office of Admissions.
 If scores are submitted they will be taken into account in the evaluation process.

 - Non-US applicants for whom English is not a first language are required to submit scores on the Test of English as a Foreign Language (TOEFL).
 Franklin’s TOEFL code is 0922.
 Other recognized tests of English such as International English Language Testing System (IELTS) are also accepted.